-- Telephone support costs extra
+- Call support costs extra

 - Only one server location

-- Requires separate software for backup
+- Separate software for backup

 Wasabi is a cloud infrastructure service, sometimes referred to infrastructure-as-a-service (IaaS).
 The idea behind IaaS is to provide cloud server access that businesses and individuals can use for file management.

 We’re looking at Wasabi purely as an online backup solution, but you could also use it for cloud storage (find out the difference between cloud storage and online backup) or even to develop your own cloud-based application.

 Wasabi does let you upload both folders and files by logging into your account online.
 However, to effectively use Wasabi for online backup, you’ll want to pair it with a separate application.

 Duplicati (read our Duplicati review) is a solid, free online backup application that works with Wasabi, but if you can scrape together a one-time license fee of $30, we recommend using CloudBerry Backup (read our CloudBerry Backup review).